-At the Link Academy Trust our Inclusion Hub Manager, Becky Humphreys, is working alongside the Senior Leadership Team across the Trust.
+Our Inclusion Hub Manager, Becky Humphreys, is working alongside the Senior Leadership Team across the Trust.
 They are leading the development of our Whole Trust Mental Health Strategy.

-Below is the EH4MH's 8 Principle approach including the added value of considering community and national contributions to each principle, there is also the additional Communication Principle.
+Below is the EH4MH's 8 Principle approach including the added value of considering community and national contributions to each principle.
+There is also the additional Communication Principle.